rmcgranaghan/awesome-multihazard/README.md

 ## Impacts to Critical Infrastructure

 ## Resilience
+_note: resilience is the property of a system to accommodate changes and reorganize itself while maintaining the crucial attributes that give the system its unique characteristics [(Scheffer et al. 2001)](https://doi.org/10.1038/35098000)_

 - _[Early-warning signals for critical transitions](https://doi.org/10.1038/nature08227)_ cv v. by Marten Scheffer, Jordi Bascompte, William A. Brock, Victor Brovkin, Stephen R. Carpenter, Vasilis Dakos, Hermann Held, Egbert H. van Nes, Max Rietkerk, and George Sugihara (2009).
 Complex dynamical systems, ranging from ecosystems to financial markets and the climate, can have tipping points at which a sudden shift to a contrasting dynamical regime may occur.
 Although predicting such critical points before they are reached is extremely difficult, work in different scientific fields is now suggesting the existence of generic early-warning signals that may indicate for a wide class of systems if a critical threshold is approaching.
 This article describes `critical slowing down' and its symptoms.

 ## Datasets and Repositories

   ### Hazard-Agnostic
+  - NASA Jet Propulsion Laboratory [Advanced Rapid Imaging and Analysis (ARIA) Project]() (joint with the California Institute of Technology (Caltech)) exploits radar and optical remote sensing, GPS, and seismic observations for hazard science and response, creating the infrastructure to generate imaging products in near real-time that can improve situational awareness for disaster response.
+The project provides Science Data Products and Urgent Response Products at L2 and L3 levels generated from Synthetic Aperture Radar (SAR), Interferometric Synthetic Aperture Radar (InSAR), and Differential Global Positioning System (DGPS) observations.
+Some products require a login and others are available login-free.
   - NASA Jet Propulsion Laboratory [Observational Products for End-Users from Remote Sensing Analysis (OPERA)](https://www.jpl.nasa.gov/go/opera). collects data from satellite radar and optical instruments to generate six product suites: a near-global Surface Water Extent product suite; a near-global Surface Disturbance product suite; a near-global Radiometric Terrain Corrected product; a North America Coregistered Single Look complex product suite; a North America Displacement product suite; and a North America Vertical Land Motion product suite.
 All data are openly available.

-### Individual Hazards
+  ### Individual Natural Hazards
+  _note: a natural hazard is the physical phenomena that creates risk_

+  ### Disasters
+  _note: a disaster is the state of a natural phenomenon resulting in major consequences for society_

+  - [The International Disaster Data Set (EM-DAT)](https://www.emdat.be/).
+EM-DAT contains data on the occurrence and impacts of over 26,000 mass disasters worldwide from 1900 to the present day.
+The database is compiled from various sources, including UN agencies, non-governmental organizations, reinsurance companies, research institutes, and press agencies.
+The Centre for Research on the Epidemiology of Disasters (CRED) distributes the data in open access for non-commercial use.

   ### Critical Infrastructure
   - [Homeland Infrastructure Foundation-Level Data](https://hifld-geoplatform.hub.arcgis.com/).
 Managed by the GMO, HIFLD curates and provides access to geospatial data on U.S. critical infrastructure.
 Users can view data and download CSV, KML, and Shapefiles for visualization and application development.
 These data are useful for assessing impact of natural hazards and multi-hazards on downstream societal infrastructure; quantifying exposure and vulnerability.
 Available open source from _Nature_.
   -

 ## Software